How we use your information

 - The Apprenticeships, Skills Children and Learning Act 2009

-- The terms and conditions of funding in contracts for education and training with the ESFA and OFS
+- The terms and conditions of funding imposed upon the college by the ESFA

-Further information about why the ESFA requires the college to collect personal data can be found at https://www.gov.uk/government/publications/esfa-privacy-notice
+Further information about why the ESFA requires the college to collect personal data can be found at ESFA Privacy Notice.

 Collecting this information

-Whilst the majority of information students and apprentices provide to us is mandatory, some is voluntary.
-We will inform you whether you are required to provide certain information to us or if you have a choice in this.
+Whilst the majority of student, parental and young person’s information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
+In order to comply with the data protection legislation, we will inform you whether you are required to provide certain information to us or if you have a choice in this.

 Storing this information

-As good practice, the College reviews the retention period of our data in line with the JISC retention schedules for Further Education – further information can be found at http://bcs.jiscinfonet.ac.uk/fe/default.asp
+As good practice the college reviews the retention period of our data in line with the JISC retention schedules for Further Education – further information can be found at JISC.

 The National Pupil Database (NPD)